jfields4733/Jordan/13Debounce_Shift/README.md

 *How did the secret service push the switches?*

+They threw rules at the panels from across the room.

 *How much time did a "bad" switch continue to bounce?*

+157 milliseconds

 *What was the max time  a  "good" switch continued to bounce?*

+6200 microseconds

 *What was the average time a "good" switch bounced?*

+1557 microseconds

 *Are our Nexys4DDR board switches bouncing?*

+Yes

 *What does the clock rate have to do with switch deboucing?*

+If the clock rate is really fast, then the max number of bounces should be increased.

 *Does switch debouncing affect timed [Olympic races](<https://listosaur.com/sports/10-closest-finishes-olympics-history/>)?*

+Yes switch debouncing affects timed Olympic Races because it limits the precision of the measurement, causing the time to only measure to the hundredth of a second when the race can realistically come down to milliseconds of a difference.

 *What is the difference between the resources used in debounce 1 and 2?*

+The second debounce add another slice LUT which reduced the amount of bonded IOBs.

 Original